TaohongMaxwell/Digital-Signal-Processing-by-MATLAB/Experiment 3 Time domain analysis of discrete time systems.md

-# Experiment 3 Time domain analysis of discrete time systems
+# Experiment 3 Time Domain Analysis of Discrete Time Systems

-## Purpose
+## Experimental purpose

 1. A system for understanding discrete time signals and its characteristics.
 2. Analyze the simple discrete time system and study its time domain characteristics.